 Applicants should submit the following:

-- Full name, address, telephone and fax numbers, and email address.
+- Full name, address, telephone and email.

 - Current vita.